q3769/conottle/README.md

 - `maxParallelClientCount` is the maximum number of clients that can be serviced in parallel.
 If omitted or set to a non-positive integer, then the default `Integer.MAX_VALUE` takes effect.

-Regardless of the builder parameter values, there is no overall limit on how many clients or tasks the API can support.
-The parameters only limit the service concurrency of the API at a given moment.
+Regardless of the builder parameter values, there is no limit on the total number of tasks or clients the API can support over the time.
+The parameters only limit the concurrency at a given moment.
 Before proceeding, excessive clients/tasks will have to wait for active ones to run for completion - i.e. the throttling effect.

 Each throttled client has its own dedicated executor.
 The executor is backed by a worker thread pool of maximum